ShreyBiswas/GreyLiteratureClassifier/README.md

     --irrelevant_path=None
 ```

-When models have been trained and we're simpy performing inference on new data, use the `--only-irrelevant` flag to skip all steps except preparing new data.   \
+When models have been trained and we're simpy performing inference on new data, use the `--only-irrelevant` flag to skip all steps except preparing new irrelevant data.   \
-Use --remove-files to clean up files that have been processed, and --limit-irrelevant if we don't want to use the entire set of scraped articles.
+Use --remove-files to clean up and delete files that have been processed, and --limit-irrelevant if we don't want to use the entire set of scraped articles.
 Files excluded due to the limit are left in the folder, and can be incorporated during the next run.

 ```bash
 python preprocess.py \